 Download Chat: Save chat transcript as a text file locally

 Raise Hand: The ability to raise the hand is here!
-It appears in the participant panel to the host/presenter and also displayed next to your name in presenter/gallery view.
+It appears in the participant panel to the host/presenter and is also displayed next to your name in the presenter/gallery view.
 Here is an example